mcox53/portfolio-website-jekyll/menu/work.md

 My current resume is available [HERE]({{ site.url }}/assets/files/matthew_cox_resume.pdf) but I go a little more in depth about certain things on this page.

+Check out my [Github](https://github.com/mcox53) for sources to most things mentioned here.
+I am not able to post some things such as homework solutions or projects for classes but if you would like to see some more code, just ask me.

 #### Interests

 I really enjoy most aspects of electrical engineering but am particulary interested in embedded systems.
 I love the idea of working with software/firmware that directly interfaces and controls hardware.